o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 {{< image-width src="/images/learning-guide/tutorials/entities-and-prefabs/prefab-override-revert-component-override.png" width="450" alt="Reverting a component added as an override." >}}

-For a component added as an override, it can be reverted in the same way mentioned above.
+For a component added as an override, you can revert the addition in the same way mentioned above.
 Alternatively, you can delete the component with either of the following methods:

 1. In Entity Inspector, **right-click** a component and choose **Delete component** from the context menu.
 1. With a component selected, press **DEL**.